trailofbits/irene3/challenge-readmes/Chal10arm.md

 # Challenge 10: Beagle Bone Black

-This document serves as a walkthrough for generating a canidate patch as a solution to Chal 10 on the Beagle Bone.
+This document serves as a walkthrough for generating a candidate patch as a solution to Chal 10 on the Beagle Bone.
 The walkthrough assumes the steps in `INSTALL.md` have been completed.
 The goal is to replace a check of the form `(num_packets > ceil((float)size/7)` with `((num_packets * 7) != size)`.

 ## Ghidra Setup/Reverse Engineering